Wildfire grows into one of largest in Texas history as flames menace multiple small towns

 Authorities warned that the damage to communities on the high plains could be extensive.

-The largest fire — which expanded to more than 1,300 square miles (3,367 square kilometers) — jumped into parts of neighboring Oklahoma and was only about 3% contained, according to the Texas A&M Forest Service.
+Known as the Smoke House Creek Fire, the largest blaze expanded to more than 1,300 square miles (3,367 square kilometers) and jumped into parts of neighboring Oklahoma.
+It is now larger than the state of Rhode Island, and the Texas A&M Forest Service said the flames were only about 3% contained.

-The largest fire recorded in state history was the East Amarillo Complex fire in 2006 that burned about 1,400 square miles and resulted in 13 deaths.
+The largest fire recorded in state history was the 2006 East Amarillo Complex fire, which burned about 1,400 square miles and resulted in 13 deaths.

 Authorities had not reported any deaths or injuries as of Wednesday morning while huge plumes of smoke billowed hundreds of feet in the air.
 But officials warned residents of potentially large property losses.